We have information you must know before you buy the Wrangler.

 Acceleration is good, but on those long uphill 75-mph grades between Lake Tahoe and San Francisco, the Jeep kept kicking down out of overdrive, fourth gear, until we turned the overdrive off (our Sahara was equipped with the Trailer Tow Group option).
 More torque at lower rpm might have prevented this.
 We didn't have the opportunity to test the standard six-speed manual transmission, but we're inclined to suggest it might be more compatible with the Jeep than this four-speed automatic.

 The Wrangler Unlimited would have been a different animal on this road.
-The ride is significantly smoother and the handling more stable, thanks to a wheelbase that's 20.6 inches longer; but it weighs 315 pounds more, so the engine will work a bit harder.
-However, all the 4x4 Wranglers are EPA-rated at 16 city and 19 highway miles per gallon.
+The ride is significantly smoother and the handling more stable, thanks to a wheelbase that's 20.6 inches longer.
+The Unlimited also weighs 315 pounds more, so the engine will work a bit harder.
+However, all 4WD Wranglers are EPA-rated at 15 city and 19 highway miles per gallon.

 When we drove the Unlimited around Lake Tahoe, there were a lot of other Jeeps on the road, and our four-door never failed to turn heads.
 At the view points, fellow Jeepsters came over to ogle and marvel.
 Every one of them said they wanted to go home and trade in their two-door on the new four-door Jeep.